mathesar-foundation/mathesar-wiki/projects/sql-ddl-operations.md

 Replace the current Python functions performing DDL operations with thin wrappers for these functions.
 - Be mindful of looking out for functions which may be deleted, rather than replaced, once this is done.
 - Map the original Python function signatures to an appropriate function call of the database functions.
+- It's completely fine to create scaffolding functions at this point to avoid letting changes sprawl.
 - After this phase, no SQLAlchemy imports should be used in any module whose functions are modified in this way, i.e., DDL operation modules.

 ### Refactor and clean up results